MIMIR: Deep Regression for Automated Analysis of UK Biobank Body MRI: Results and Discussion

 \section{Results and Discussion}

-The cross-validation results are summarized in Fig.~\ref{fig_boxplot}.
-The evaluation yielded mean absolute errors (MAE) of 2.6 years for estimation of chronological age, 1.8 cm for height, 0.9 kg for bodyweight, and correct identification of sex in all but \mbox{14 of 38,874} subjects (of whom five differed in registered vs genetic sex).
-Relative errors of 7\% for parenchymal kidney volume, less than 5\% for several body composition measurements, and 3\% for total liver volume were incurred.
-Liver fat content was predicted with R$^2 = 0.955$ and probable type 2 diabetics \cite{eastwood2016algorithms} were identified with an AUC-ROC of 0.866.
-The inference engine can process thousands of subjects within minutes on an Nvidia RTX 2080 Ti with 11GB, and extensive tables list detailed metrics for all 72 targets online\footnote{github.com/tarolangner/ukb\_mimir}.
+Results for the test set and cross-validation are shown in Fig.~\ref{fig_testing} and \ref{fig_boxplot}.
+Extensive supplementary documentation for all 72 targets is available online.\footnote{\url{https://github.com/tarolangner/ukb_mimir}} The validation yielded mean absolute errors (MAE) of 2.6 years for chronological age, 1.8 cm for height, 0.9 kg for bodyweight, and correct identification of sex in all but \mbox{14 of 38,874} subjects (of whom five differed in registered vs genetic sex).
+The relative error (MAPE) was below 7\% for combined parenchymal kidney volume, 3\% for liver volume, and median 3\% for twelve body composition measurements.
+Liver fat was predicted with R$^2 = 0.955$.
+The test results closely matched the cross-validation metrics, indicating robust generalization to future UKB releases.
+The uncertainty estimates were likewise mostly well-calibrated in testing, so that the confidence intervals provided along with each measurement reliably represent the prediction error.
+The inference engine processed one thousand subjects within ten minutes on an Nvidia RTX 2080 Ti with 11GB.

 Several limitations apply.
-No independent test set was examined, and so the trained networks should not be expected to correctly process arbitrary MRI data.
-Generalization is likely restricted to images that resemble the UKB training data in protocol, imaging device, and demographics.
-Out-of-domain tasks would likely require hundreds of subjects for renewed training \cite{langner2021deep}.
-However, robust performance within UKB can likely be expected, as prior work saw similar systems match or exceed the cross-validation performance on withheld UKB subjects \cite{langner2021uncertainty}.
-The predicted uncertainties underestimate the prediction errors, especially since no ensembling was used.
-However, the scaling factors likely resolve this issue, and may indeed yield somewhat conservative confidence intervals.
+The trained networks should not be expected to correctly process arbitrary MRI data.
+Generalization is likely restricted to the given UKB imaging protocol, device type, and demographics, whereas out-of-domain tasks may require hundreds of subjects for renewed training \cite{langner2021deep}.

+Despite identifying probable type 2 diabetics \cite{eastwood2016algorithms} with an AUC-ROC of 0.866, similar to prior work on MRI-based neural network diagnostics \cite{wagner2020102}, the corresponding $435 / 996$ $(44\%)$ precision and $435 / 1741$ $(25\%)$ recall are not viable for clinical application.